jens-koster/the-free-data-stack/README.md

     python3 ./tfds-cli/tfds.py down

+# create the root tfds folder
+    After various attempts I came to the conclusion that we need a folder that can be on the same path in all of tfds, dockers, host, everything.
+    Not including any current user stuff, not a tmp folder that is magically recreated on restart. a simple persistent file folder for storing things...
+    Especially spark is very finicky about...well everything, which includes folder locations.

+    So, at least on mac you need to be root to create top level folders and then make yourself owner of that folder.

+    sudo mkdir /opt/tfds
+    sudo chown -R $USER:$USER /opt/tfds

+    Docker desktop on mac protects the host by only allowing mounting on a few default folders like /tmp and ~, so you need to add /opt/tfds to the list in Settings->Resources->File sharing.

 # Networking
 All docker compose files use a common network named `tfds-network`.
 There's no "create if not exists" for networks in docker-compose so it needs to be created stand alone before firing up anything else.
 It is included in `setup.sh`